The price at which you can buy the base currency.

 One tick is the minimum number of pips that a currency pair moves

-This is a type of stop loss order attached to a trade that moves as price fluctuates.
+This is a type of stop-loss order attached to a trade that moves as the price fluctuates.
 Your position will be closed when a market order to close your position at the best available price is sent.